-Several professional programs within the College of Fine Arts require additional semester hours for graduation and a higher cumulative GPA of their majors.
+Several professional programs within the college require additional semester hours for graduation and a higher cumulative GPA of their majors.
 To be acceptable as degree credit, all course work in the major discipline must show an earned grade of "C" (2.00) or higher.